 The mental health benefit alone is a reason to start spending time with yourself.
 Spending a few minutes alone provides a calming effect that allows us to engage with others.
 In order to take advantage of this health benefit, you must choose to actually take the time for yourself.
 Since we take being alone as some sort of punishment, we rarely see the benefits.

 Why We Hate Being Alone

-Experts also talk up how social creatures humans are, but only lean to the extreme.
-There’s not many people championing the fact that you can be social and secluded at the same time.
-This causes us to not go out if we aren’t going with another person, or a group of people.
+Experts also talk about how social creatures humans are, but only lean to the extreme.
+There are not many people championing the fact that you can be social and secluded at the same time.
+This causes us to not go out if we aren’t going with another person or a group of people.
 Our ego takes over.
 We go to a social place like the bar, or a club, and we see others being social, thinking we have to be the same way too.
 When really, all you want to do is dance.
 So instead, we stay home and watch Netflix.